AhmedZaki10/Mushroom-Classification-Project/README.md

 # Mushroom-Classification-Project
-Build Multiple Machile Learning Projects To Classify Mushrooms as Poisonious or Eatable With Applying Different Feature Selection Techniques and Lastly Choose the Best One and Choose Best Three Models and Save Them as Pickle Files
+Build Multiple Machine Learning Algorithms to Classify Mushrooms as poisonous or edible, applying Different Feature Selection Techniques, and Lastly Choose the Best One and choose the Best Three Models and Save Them as Pickle Files